BoboTiG/ebook-reader-dict/README.md

 If you do not fin a word or if a translation is not good for you, there is nothing to do here.
 Everything should be changed on [Wiktionary](https://www.wiktionary.org/) directly.

 All dictionaries are automatically re-generated **every day** at midnight.
+Your changes will likely be included in the next Wiktionary dump, so when it will come, at most 24h later the new dictionary will contain your stuff :)

 The `dicthml-LOCALE.zip` file is updated inplace so that the download link never changes.

 ## Adding a new Dictionary